Wednesday, April 23, 2025

 While the exact date of Laylatul Qadr is unknown, Muslims attempt to intensify their worship during the last ten nights of Ramadan, with a specific attention at the ordinary-numbered nights.
 Here are some common traditions and practices:

-Quran Recitation: Reciting the Quran is a crucial act of worship in the course of Laylatul Qadr.
+Quran Recitation: Reciting the Quran is a crucial act of worship in this night.

 Dua and Dhikr: Muslims interact in supplication (dua) and remembrance of Allah (SWT) (dhikr) in the course of the night.